Ellen Swallow Richards: Marriage and home

 On June 4, 1875, Swallow married Robert Hallowell Richards (1844–1945), chairman of the Mine Engineering Department at MIT, with whom she had worked in the mineralogy laboratory.
 They took up residence in Jamaica Plain, Massachusetts.
-With her husband's support she remained associated with MIT, volunteering her services and contributing $1,000 annually to the "Woman's Laboratory," a program in which her students were mostly schoolteachers, whose training had lacked laboratory work, and who wanted to perform chemical experiments and learn mineralogy.
+With her husband's support she remained associated with MIT, volunteering her services and contributing $1,000 annually to the "Woman's Laboratory."
+A program in which her students were mostly schoolteachers, whose training had lacked laboratory work, and who wanted to perform chemical experiments and learn mineralogy.

 Career

 Her first post-college career was as an unpaid chemistry lecturer at MIT from 1873 to 1878.

 From 1884 until her death, Swallow now Richards was an instructor at the newly founded laboratory of sanitary chemistry at the Lawrence Experiment Station, the first in the United States, headed by her former professor William R. Nichols.

-In 1884 she was appointed as an instructor in sanitary chemistry at a newly formed MIT laboratory for the study of sanitation.
+In 1884, she was appointed as an instructor in sanitary chemistry at a newly formed MIT laboratory for the study of sanitation.

 Mrs. Richards was a consulting chemist for the Massachusetts State Board of Health from 1872 to 1875, and the Commonwealth's official water analyst from 1887 until 1897.
 She also served as nutrition expert for the US Department of Agriculture.

 Scientific experiments

 Air and water quality

-In the 1880s, her interests turned toward issues of sanitation, in particular air and water quality.
+In the 1880s, her interests turned toward issues of air and water quality.
 At the request of the Massachusetts State Board of Health she performed a series of water tests on 40,000 samples of local waters which served as drinking water for their immediate populations.
 These led to the so-called "Richards' Normal Chlorine Map" which was predictive of inland water pollution in the state of Massachusetts.
 This map plotted the chloride concentrations in waters of the state.
 It illustrated the natural distribution of chlorides from the ocean.
 (Her survey long preceded the practice of road de-icing with chlorine derivative salts.)
 Her map plotted greater than 6.5 parts per million (ppm) of chloride near the coast, with Cape Cod concentrations well in excess of 10 ppm and with a near-steady decreasing gradient to less than 1 ppm about the Berkshire Hills in the extreme western end of the state.
 Thereby waters with chloride concentrations that deviated from the plot could be suspected of human pollution.
-As a result, Massachusetts established the first water-quality standards in America, and the first modern sewage treatment plant was created in Lowell, Massachusetts.
+As a result, Massachusetts established the first water-quality standards in America and the first modern sewage treatment plant was created in Lowell, Massachusetts.
+Outside of running tests on water and air quality she spent time theorizing that air and water were aspects of nutrition.
+Swallows emphasized the importance of the cleanliness or air and water in essays like "Water and Air as Food" in Plain Words About Food (1899).